Chart Color Schemes

 Allawah has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified two projects expected to impact the area.
-Notable projects include Sydney Metro West, Horizon Hurstville, 19-23 Bembridge Street Carlton Development, and Lotus Residence Hurstville.
-The following details those likely most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified two major projects likely affecting this region: Sydney Metro West and Horizon Hurstville.
+Other notable projects include 19-23 Bembridge Street Carlton Development and Lotus Residence Hurstville, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.